frnmst/md-toc/docs/pre_commit_hook.rst

    :name: .pre-commit-hooks.yaml
    :language: yaml

-Add a ``.pre-commit-config.yaml`` file in your git repo to use the default plugin settings:
+Add a ``.pre-commit-config.yaml`` file in the root of your git repo.
+These are the default plugin settings:

 .. code-block:: yaml